sanjeev-nyxa/coingecko/README.md

 php artisan coingecko:fetch-data
 ```

-Any errors encountered during the API call will be inserted into a new table named `error_logs`.
+Any errors encountered during the API call will be inserted into a new table named `api_logs`.

 You can view the API logs in the `api_logs` table.